 We've spent 10 hours picking the best combinations of a mount for holding your iPhone and a tripod for holding the mount and phone steady.
 We looked for the ones that offer ease of use without weighing you down and those that can make your iPhone more flexible.

 You can use most of these tripods with other smartphones; be sure to check out our list of the best camera phones.
-And if you want to get even more out of your smartphone's camera, you may also want to invest in an iPhone lens.
+And if you want to get even more out of your smartphone's camera, you may also want to invest in one of the best iPhone lenses.

 1. Joby GripTight One Mount & GP stand